Click Fraud Protection Environmental Fraud and the False Claims Act: A Guide for Whistleblowers

 Have You Witnessed Environmental Fraud?
 Speak to an Experienced Qui Tam Attorney

 Do you believe you have witnessed environmental fraud?
-Reporting the wrongdoing is not only the right thing to do, but it is also worth your effort considering you could get paid if the claim is successful and a settlement is reached.
+Reporting the wrongdoing is not only the right thing to do, but it is more than worth the effort.
+Blowing the whistle can address current environmental harm, prevent future pollution and theft of public funds, and earn yourself a percentage of the total recovery.

 How can we help you?